dasmurphy/testflight-module/README.md

 |customInfo|addCustomEnvironmentInformation|
 |remoteLog|log|

-`log` uses 2 parameters and you need to put `"INFO",` in front of the first parameter.
+`log` uses 2 parameters and you need to put `"INFO",` in front of the first parameter to replicate the old behaviour.

 - - -